HelmchenLabSoftware/Cascade/README.md

 ## Updates to ground truth datasets and pretrained models:

+***2025-03-10*** - **[New preprint](https://www.biorxiv.org/content/10.1101/2025.03.03.641129)** on spike inference with **GCaMP8**.
+The analyses compare spike inference with specifically GCaMP8-trained models, for the algorithms Cascade, MLSpike and OASIS.
+The analyses also provide insights into the consequences of the non-linearity of GCaMP8 and GCaMP6 variants, and the potential for single-action potential-detection with GCaMP8 vs. other indicators.

 ***2025-01-02*** - Updated **spinal cord ground truth data**.
 The ground truth data for spinal cord (describedy in this [preprint](https://www.biorxiv.org/content/10.1101/2024.07.17.603957v1)) are now updated and also contain the field *stim*, which indicates timepoints of electrical dorsal root stimulation.

 ***2024-08-22*** - New **models pretrained with GCaMP8** ground truth are now available for Cascade.
 They are briefly described in this **[blog post](https://gcamp6f.com/2024/08/22/spike-inference-with-gcamp8-new-pretrained-models-available/)** with a coarse comparison of the model with previous Cascade models.
 A more detailed analysis of these models and their application to GCaMP8 data will follow in a few months!